Puja Sachdev | April 9, 2025 | Divorce

 Emotional and financial concerns are some of the leading causes of divorce, especially for younger couples.
 In California, divorce is more likely to be due to financial stress and military service-related separations.

-Recent Trends In Divorce And Marriage
+Recent Trends in Divorce and Marriage

 Marriage rates have dropped, which is believed to contribute to a lower U.S. divorce rate.